Raushan1156/Dice-Simulator-Game-in-python/README.md

 .
 When I analyzed the code, I felt that there may be an issue with lines number 47 &48.
 Please help me rectify this if there is any problem.

->Would be happy to get you a helpful contribution.
+>Would be happy to get your helpful contribution.